Jimmy Mariano: National team

-Mariano also appeared at the Olympic Games as a member of the country's national basketball team and 1968 Olympics in Mexico City, Mexico.
-Mariano was the flag bearer of the Philippines at the 1972 Summer Olympics in Munich, Germany.
-He was the team captain of the national basketball team in the 1974 FIBA World Cup.
+Mariano also appeared at the Olympic Games.
+He was part of the Philippines team which played in the 1968 edition in Mexico City.
+Mariano was the flag bearer for the Philippines at the 1972 Games in Munich, Germany.
+He helped the national team win the 1973 ABC Championship (now the FIBA Asia Cup).

+Mariano was the team captain of the national basketball team in the 1974 FIBA World Cup.